 Protecting Small Business Jobs

-Connecticut’s small business community has been crushed by the pandemic and the policies enacted by the democrats.
+Connecticut’s small business community has been squeezed by the pandemic and policies enacted by legislative democrats.
 While corporations and investors have fared well, small businesses have been struggling to recover.
-Wallstreet may be thriving but main street is still struggling.
+Wall Street may be thriving but our local Main Streets are still struggling.
 A survey of small business owners reported that 8 of 10 respondents experienced a decline in revenue compared with the prior year and 60% reported that their expenses either remained the same or were higher than the prior year.
 Employers have also complained about the difficulty of finding enough staff to fill needed positions and it’s estimated that the state is still 87,000 jobs short of where we were before COVID-19 hit.
 The legislature needs to focus on making Connecticut more business friendly and promoting policies that help businesses grow.

 Unemployment Trust Fund Support